-Did You Know the Cape Cod Inflatables and Wicked Waves Park is the Largest in the Country?
+Massachusetts Inflatables and Wicked Waves Park is the Largest in the Country

-Let's hear it for the largest inflatables park in the country, right in our own backyard on Cape Cod, plus it has a water park and resort.
+Let's hear it for the largest inflatables park in the country, plus a water park and resort, right in our own backyard on Cape Cod.

 I'm not sure how I didn't know about this, so if you didn't either, here's all the info for your Cape Cod getaway.

 Living in New Hampshire, Maine, and Massachusetts, the summer day trips, weekend getaways, and full-on vacations within driving distance are absolutely incredible.
 I mean, we have so much to be thankful for living in this incredible mecca where summer reigns for sure.
-No offense to winter, which is almost as exciting, but the ease of our New England summers is something special.
-We love to take advantage of our nearby beaches and vacation spots as well as enjoy those trips around New England and no doubt, Cape Cod is top on everyone's list.
+No offense to winter, which is almost just as exciting, but the ease of our New England summers is something special.
+We love to take advantage of our nearby beaches and vacation spots, as well as enjoy those trips around New England.
+There's no doubt that Cape Cod is at the top of everyone's list.

 This year, if you have summer plans that include the Cape, then get ready for a bigger and better Cape Cod Inflatables and Wicked Waves Park.
 With new rides and attractions, it just keeps growing.

-And of course we get to swoosh down the water park slides or simply float around in the wave pool, enjoy the swim-up bar, or just lounge on the chairs or in cabanas for some rays and people-watching.
+And of course, we get to swoosh down the water park slides or simply float around in the wave pool, enjoy the swim-up bar, or lounge on the chairs or in cabanas for some rays and people-watching.

 Cape Cod Inflatables and Wicked Waves Park is located mid-Cape in West Yarmouth, about an hour-and-a-half from Boston.